Skip to content

 The architecture consists of two main components:

-• fmrb-core (ESP32-S3 with PSRAM): The main processing board running the Family mruby OS Framework.
-Hosts multiple FreeRTOS tasks, each running independent VMs:
+• fmrb-core (ESP32-S3 with PSRAM): The main processing board running the Family mruby OS framework.
+It hosts multiple FreeRTOS tasks, each running an independent VM:

 • OS Manager (MicroRuby): System management and coordination